mahdi-jewel/JavaScript-Mini-Project/README.md

 # JavaScript-Mini-Project
-Analog Clock using HTML CSS and JavaScript
+Analog Clock using HTML CSS and JavaScript.